-We have entered into collaborations with AbbVie and Janssen and may, in the future, seek to enter into collaborations with other third parties for the discovery, development and commercialization of our product candidates.
-If our collaborators cease development efforts under our collaboration agreements, if their scope will be reduced or if any of those agreements are terminated, these collaborations may fail to lead to commercial products and we may never receive milestone payments or future royalties under these agreements.
+We have historically entered into collaborations and may, in the future, seek to enter into collaborations with third parties for the discovery and development of our therapeutic candidates.
+If our future collaborators cease development efforts under collaboration agreements, or if those agreements are terminated, the collaborations may fail to lead to commercial products, and we may never receive milestone payments or future royalties under the agreements.

-We have entered into collaborations with AbbVie and Janssen to discover or develop certain integrin-based therapeutics, and such collaborations could represent a significant portion of our product pipeline.
-In both collaborations, we agreed to conduct research and development activities through the completion of IND-enabling studies, upon which AbbVie and Janssen can exercise their options to develop and commercialize a successful product candidate.
-We have derived substantially all of our revenue to date from these collaboration agreements, and we may derive a portion of our future revenue from these agreements or other similar agreements into which we may enter in the future.
+We have in the past and may in the future seek to enter into collaboration agreements with third parties for the discovery or development of certain integrin-based therapeutics, and such collaborations could represent a significant portion of our product pipeline.
+We have derived substantially all of our revenue to date from collaboration agreements with third parties, and we may derive a portion of our future revenue from collaboration agreements or other similar agreements into which we may enter in the future.
 Revenue from research and development collaborations depends upon continuation of the collaborations, payments for research and development services and resulting options to acquire any licenses of successful product candidates, and the achievement of milestones, contingent payments and royalties, if any, derived from future products developed from our research.
-If we are unable to successfully advance the development of our product candidates or achieve milestones, revenue and cash resources from milestone payments under our collaboration agreements will be substantially less than expected.
-AbbVie has informed the Company that it does not intend to advance any of its selective oral $\alpha\nu\beta$ 6-specific integrin inhibitors due to a suspected on-target / $\alpha\nu\beta$ 6-mediated safety signal that has been observed in pre-clinical testing, though we continue to advance additional discovery programs with AbbVie as a part of this collaboration.
-In addition, in December 2021, Janssen informed us that they have decided not to exercise the options on the first two integrin targets under the Janssen Agreement, and we have focused efforts on the third integrin research program which includes the potential development of integrin antibody activators.
+If we are unable to successfully advance the development of our product candidates or achieve milestones, or if our collaborations are otherwise not successful, revenue and cash resources from milestone payments under any collaboration agreements that we may enter into will be substantially less than expected.
+AbbVie informed us that it did not intend to advance any of its selective oral $\alpha\nu\beta6$ -specific integrin inhibitors due to a suspected on-target / $\alpha\nu\beta6$ -mediated safety signal that was observed in pre-clinical testing, and in June 2022, informed us that it had decided to exercise its right to terminate the AbbVie Agreement for convenience, which termination became effective in December 2022.
+In addition, in December 2021, Janssen informed us that it had decided not to exercise the options on the first two integrin targets under the Janssen Agreement due to a lack of target validation in the specific disease of Janssen's interest and, in January 2023, informed us that it had decided to exercise its right to terminate the Janssen Agreement for convenience and we have focused efforts on the third integrin research program which includes the

 In addition, we may in the future seek third-party collaborators for research, development and commercialization of other therapeutic technologies or product candidates.
 Biopharmaceutical companies are our prior and likely future collaborators for any marketing, distribution, development, licensing or broader collaboration arrangements.
-If we fail to enter into future collaborations on commercially reasonable terms, or at all, or such collaborations are not successful, we may not be able to execute our strategy to develop certain targets, product candidates or disease areas that we believe could benefit from the resources of either larger biopharmaceutical companies or those specialized in a particular area of relevance.
+If we fail to enter into future collaborations on commercially reasonable terms, or at all, or such collaborations are not successful or are terminated, we may not be able to execute our strategy to develop certain targets, product candidates or disease areas that we believe could benefit from the resources of either larger biopharmaceutical companies or those specialized in a particular area of relevance.